 Children's and youths spirituality is often ignored or given limited consideration because adults may not have reflected on the impact of a child's or youth's beliefs on how they understand their experiences.
-Moreover, the
+Moreover, the voices of Indigenous children and youth are often silenced in health-care settings.228

-226 For a brief overview of the J.J. and Makayla Sault cases, visit https://us14.campaign-archive.com/?u=fec499aae30051a1d1e1f6301&id=a536e986c0
+For a brief overview of the J.J. and Makayla Sault cases, visit https://us14.campaign-archive.com/?u=fec499aae30051a1d1e1f6301&id=a536e986c0